Rakhi Sawant Reveals Why She Resorted To Surgery!

 Her Family Didn’t Want Her To Get Into Entertainment Industry!

-She also revealed that her family didn't want her to get into entertainment industry and would beat her up black and blue if they found her dancing.
+She also revealed that her family didn't want her to get into the entertainment industry and would beat her up black and blue if they found her dancing.

 Why Rakhi Resorted To Surgery?